webpack/webpack.js.org/src/content/guides/shimming.md

 TODO: Include output
 ```

 We can also use the `ProvidePlugin` to expose a single export of a module by configuring it with an "array path" (e.g. `[module, child, ...children?]`).
-So let's we only wanted to provide the `join` method from `lodash` wherever it's invoked:
+So let's imagine we only wanted to provide the `join` method from `lodash` wherever it's invoked:

 __src/index.js__